-Prop posed change Rationale 1.
-Review 62 existing units of competency where there is potential duplication The units of competency identified address skills that are common across multiple industries.
+Proposed change Rationale Review 62 existing where there is pot , , The units of competency identified address skills that are common across multiple industries.
 There is scope for a smaller number of cross-industry units to replace many of the existing units in this area.
-2. Review 17 existing units of competency with a view to adapting them for cross- industry use The units of competency proposed for revision to enable cross-industry use were assessed as both high quality and very readily adaptable for cross-industry use.
-3. Review 9 existing skill sets to consider their potential for cross-industry use Wider availability of these skill sets may enable upskilling at a number of AQF levels to support emerging roles in addressing environmental sustainability across multiple industries.
+2. Review 17 existing with a view to ada industry use units of competency pting them for cross- The units of competency proposed for revision to enable cross-industry use were assessed as both high quality and very readily adaptable for cross-industry use.
+Conservation and Training Package t s of competency that Although unit analysis did not identify potential duplication of units of competency in relation to land management, stakeholder feedback from multiple industries in the latter stages of the project suggests that there is potential for cross-industry application of units in this area.
+Although project timelines have prevented the identification of specific units of competency, stakeholders familiar with the package are confident that it includes potentially adaptable units.
+4. Review 9 existing s their potential for Wider availability of these skill sets may enable upskilling at a number of AQF levels to support emerging roles in addressing environmental sustainability across multiple industries.